JayWood/the-seo-framework/readme.txt

 * TODO Added: Article modified time can now be
 * TODO Added: Per page title additions options (reverse of global settings with doing it right listener).
 * TODO Added: Timing dropdown options for the sitemap.
 Now you can select how the time is output.
 Default Date + Time for new installations, data for old.
+* TODO Added: Removal of the three dots after the description if the excerpt ends with a dot, question mark or exclamation point.
+* TODO Added: Removal commas if the excerpt ends with one in the description.
 * Added: Article Modified Time now also works for WooCommerce.
 TODO test and compare
+* Updated: Several sentences to have a better English structure to what they do.
+* TODO Updated: .POT translation file.
 * Reworked: URL generation.
 * Reworked: WPML URL generation, it's now much more consistent and will now also work with custom language settings.
 It will now also show the correct URL in admin at all times, moreover, it will with subdomains too.
 * Reworked: WPML shortlink URL now also redirect correctly when visited in special scenarios.